 An interpreter generates errors and warnings line by line, if there are any.
 It does not generate an error after interpreting the whole program making it more user-friendly.

 An interpreter, therefore, makes debugging the source code much easier as it shows the errors line by line.

 An interpreter supports dynamic memory allocation and it does not support static memory allocation.

-The programming languages that use interpreters are BASIC, C, Pascal, Python, PHP, Java, LISP and much more.
+The programming languages that use interpreters are BASIC, C, Pascal, Python, PHP, Java, LISP etc.

-An interpreter also uses the following techniques:
+An interpreter uses the following techniques:

 - Lexical Analysis